 - Wind Layer: I typically transition into a wind layer for skiing down.
 More weatherproof layers are typically more bulky and unnecessary unless snow is actively falling.
 A wind layer cuts the cold while skiing at higher speeds, but isn't as bulky as a puffy coat.
 A puffy coat is a great addition to bring if the weather is cold enough.

 Here is all of my uphill resort touring gear packed into a ski mountaineering race pack.
 This pack is lighter than a traditional backcountry skiing pack and allows me to grab my skins, water, food, or a pair of mittens without even removing it from my back.

 Hopefully, this packing list has included some helpful tips on how to best prepare for a day out ski touring on the resort.
 Feel free to add comments, alternations, or criticism below on how to improve upon this packing list.
 There's more to come for packing lists in part II & III: backcountry ski touring and overnight hut trips.

 Sunrise skiing on the resort reaps the reward of fresh corduroy provided daily by ski resort snowcats (thanks snowcats!).

-- Written by Slader Alpine, who can't hold himself back from a day of resort skinning when the following are included: freshly groomed trails, freshly tuned race skis, or freshly made PBB sandwiches -
+- Written by Slader Alpine, who can't hold himself back from a day of resort skinning when the following are included: freshly groomed trails, freshly tuned race skis, freshly compiled dubstep playlist -